 People who exercise regularly are less likely to develop heart disease, stroke and diabetes – all risks associated with dementia.

-Physical activity also pumps blood to the brain, which nourishes the cells with nutrients and oxygen, and may even encourage the development of new cells.
+Physical activity also pumps blood to the brain, which nourishes the cells with nutrients and oxygen.
 As well, regular exercise helps to reduce stress and improve your mood.

 Being physically active can reduce these risk factors for dementia: